vincentIsGood/YourAIDatabase/README.md

 ```

 ## Notes
+Used: Chromadb, LangChain, HuggingFace, Flask

-Inspired by a project `PrivateGPT`.
+Inspired by a project called `PrivateGPT`.